Back to Admins

 Schedule Alerts

-Schedule Alerts appear as a banner on the Schedule view when upcoming flight events have compliance or grounding issues.
+Schedule Alerts appear as a banner at the top of the Schedule view when upcoming flight events have compliance or airworthiness issues.
 They are separate from the inline panels in Add/Edit Event.

 Opening the dialog

-Tap Review on the Schedule Alerts banner.
-The dialog lists affected upcoming flight events only — ground school and other event types are not included.
+Click Review on the banner.
+The Events Requiring Attention dialog lists affected upcoming flight events only — ground school and other event types are not included.
 Events are sorted chronologically.

 How the dialog is organized